4Anjali/limelab/about.markdown

 permalink: /about/
 ---
 ### Why
-Detroit's K-12 education system faces significant challenges in technology literacy and readiness:

-Digital Divide: Prior to 2020, a substantial number of Detroit Public Schools Community District (DPSCD) students lacked access to personal computing devices and reliable internet at home.
+Prior to 2020, a substantial number of Detroit Public Schools Community District (DPSCD) students lacked access to personal computing devices and reliable internet at home.
 In response, the Connected Futures initiative provided over 44,000 students with wireless tablets and internet access to bridge this gap.

 Inspite of such initiatives, in the 2023-24 school year, only 15.9% of students in grades 3-8 achieved proficiency in English Language Arts, and 11.0% in Math.
 (Source: NATIONAL CENTER FOR EDUCATION STATISTICS).
 Over the past five years, the percentage of high school students considered college-ready has decreased from 40% to 36%.